Sonnet 130

 I read the note and pondered while I sat,

-That men might ever die for love like that.
+That men might die for love as blithe as that.

 © Loubert S Suddaby.
 All Rights Reserved.